ottopaulsen/MMM-MQTT/README.md

 ### Wildcards

 Wildcard "+" is supported in topics, but it only works on some platforms (Chrome, Electron).
 Set the useWildcards config to true for wildcards to work.

+## Convertions

+Use the convertions config to convert values from one to another.
+If there is no match, the received value is used.

 ## Styling